JetBrains/kotlin-web-site/docs/topics/gradle.md

 * It is expected to have multiple instances of the Kotlin daemon running at the same time when different subprojects or tasks have different sets of JVM arguments.
 * New Kotlin daemon instance starts only when Gradle runs a related compilation task and existing Kotlin daemons do not have the same set of JVM arguments.
   Imagine, your project has a lot of subprojects: most of them require some heap memory for Kotlin daemon but one module requires a lot (though it is compiled rarely).
-  In this case, provide a different set of JVM arguments for such a module, so a Kotlin daemon with more heap size will start only for developers touching this specific module.
+  In this case, provide a different set of JVM arguments for such a module, so a Kotlin daemon with more heap size would start only for developers touching this specific module.
   > In case when the difference is in the `Xmx` argument values, for example, running daemons have the `Xmx` values larger than is required by the new argument,
   > one of such daemons may be used instead of launching the new one.
   >